learn-co-curriculum/practical-big-o-lesson-plan/README_STUDENTS.md

 repeat
 ```

-Now obviously that's not the full algorithm because that's an infinite loop.
-The full procedure is like
+That's not *really* the full algorithm because that's an infinite loop.
+The full procedure could more accurately be expressed as:

 ```
 while (hair != clean) {